chicio/Mp3ID3Tagger/Pods/ID3TagEditor/README.md

 * `version`, as previously described
 * `artist`, as a string containing the name of the song's artists
+* `albumArtist`, as a string containing additional info about the artists
 * `title`, as a string containing the title of the song
 * `trackPosition`, as a `TrackPositionInSet` object containing the position of the track in the recording and the total number of track in the recordings
 * `album`, as a string containing the album title